-Foraging behavior in the population of simple mobile agents (robots) has been taken up as the theme of the agent-based model.
-The task described in this Section could be interpreted in many ways, as energy supply in robotics, or garbage collection in distributed AI, for example, since we have assumed a situation in which mobile agents move and gather food sources using the simple communication system.
+Foraging behavior in a population of simple mobile agents (robots) has been taken up as the theme of the agent-based model.
+The task described in this section could be interpreted in many ways, as energy supply in robotics, or garbage collection in distributed AI, for example, because we have assumed a situation in which mobile agents move and gather food sources using a simple communication system.

 The field has N{pop} mobile agents and N{food} food sources.
 Each agent has a vocabulary table and has an energy value as an internal state, which corresponds to a genetic fitness, though it could be negative.
-If the energy value of an agent is less than E{hungry} , then the agent is "hungry".
-When the energy value is E{full} , the agent is "full", and it cannot eat the food source any more.
+If the energy value of an agent is less than E{hungry} , then the agent is "hungry."
+When the energy value is E{full} , the agent is "full," and it can no longer eat the food source.
 Each agent consumes one unit of energy every time step.

-Fig. 8 Transitions among behavioral modes.
+Figure 4.
+Transitions among behavioral modes.

-The behavioral state of each agent is one of the 3 modes: Search Mode, React Mode, or Approach Mode (Fig. 8).
+The behavioral state of each agent is one of the three modes: search mode, react mode, or approach mode (Figure 4).
 At the beginning of every generation, agents and the food sources are located at randomly selected positions in the field.
-All agents are in Search Mode, and the energy values are E{full} .
-Each agent in Search Mode selects randomly and engages in one of the following five behaviors: halt, moving forward, moving backward, turning right, or turning left.
-The distance of moving forward/backward, Dis randomly determined every time ($0 < D < L{move}$, in pixels).
-The speed of moving in any mode is constant (V{agent} pixel/step).
-The angle of turning right/left, X is randomly determined every time ($0 < X < A{turn}$, in degrees).
+All agents are in search mode, and the energy values are $E{\rm full}$.
+Each agent in search mode selects randomly and engages in one of the following five behaviors: halting, moving forward, moving backward, turning right, or turning left.
+The distance of moving forward/backward, D, is randomly determined every time (0 < D < $L{\rm move}$, in pixels).
+The speed of moving in any mode is constant ($V{\rm agent}$ pixel/step).
+The angle of turning right/left, X, is randomly determined every time (0 < X < $A{\rm turn}$, in degrees).
 It takes 1 time step to turn right/left.
-Agents in Search Mode detect food sources within a distance of L{detect} .
-When a hungry agent in Search Mode finds a food source, it utters the word for it, and its state changes into Approach Mode.
+Agents in search mode detect food sources within a distance of $L{\rm detect}$.
+When a hungry agent in search mode finds a food source, it utters the word for it, and its state changes into approach mode.
 This signaling process takes 1 time step.

-An agent in Approach Mode approaches the food source.
-Each food source also has an energy level which is E{food} initially.
+An agent in approach mode approaches the food source.
+Each food source also has an energy level, which is $E{\rm food}$ initially.
 When an agent reaches a food source, it ingests the food until it becomes full or the energy of the food source becomes zero.
 If the energy of a food source becomes zero, it is removed from the field.
 Food sources are generated only when a new generation of agents is created.
 Other agents cannot get the information about the exhaustion of the food source.
-Therefore, when the food sources are removed, the agents which are in React Mode, in other words, which are devoting themselves to going for the location where the word was uttered, would generate loss of time and energy for themselves.
-This cost, which is represented implicitly and naturally in this agent-based model, is equivalent to the value expressed by $R{unshare}$ in the abstract model.
+Therefore, when the food sources are removed, the agents that are in react mode, in other words, devoting themselves to going for the location where the word was uttered, would generate loss of time and energy for themselves.
+This cost, which is represented implicitly and naturally in this agent-based model, is equivalent to the value expressed by $R{\rm unshare}$ in the abstract model.

-Agents that are in Search Mode and are within a distance of L{hear} can hear uttered word.
-If an agent is hungry and is a "right listener", its state changes into React Mode.
-Each agent in React Mode approaches the location where the word was uttered.
-When an agent in React Mode reaches the location, if it detects a food source, its state changes into Approach Mode, otherwise its state changes into Search Mode.
+Agents that are in search mode and are within a distance of $L{\rm hear}$ can hear an uttered word.
+If an agent is hungry and is a "right listener," its state changes into react mode.
+Each agent in react mode approaches the location where the word was uttered.
+When an agent in react mode reaches the location, if it detects a food source, its state changes into approach mode; otherwise its state changes into search mode.